Death of Xerxes and revolt

 When Darius II died in 404 BC (just as the Peloponnesian War was ending), his son Ardashir II became King of Persia.
 But his younger brother, Cyrus, also wanted to be king.
 Only a few years later, Cyrus got together a bunch of Greek mercenaries (under the general Xenophon) and tried to kill Ardashir and make himself king.
 When the troops met in battle, Cyrus’ troops (the Greek ones) won, but Cyrus himself was killed in the battle, so Ardashir II went on being king anyway.

 When Ardashir II died in 358 BC, his son Ardashir III killed off most of his brother’s family in order to become the King of Persia.
-Ardashir III was a stronger king than his ancestors had been, and managed to reconquer Egypt in 342 BC.
+Ardashir III held power in his own hands.
+He managed to reconquer Egypt in 342 BC.
 In other places, too, he stopped revolts and made Persia more powerful.
 The Silk Road began to make the Persians richer as they traded silver and glass east to the Sogdians and got back horses and Chinese silk.
 But Ardashir III was poisoned by one of his advisors, Bagoas, in 338 BC.

 Bagoas and Arses and Darius III